sagemath/trac_to_gh/Issue 5437.md

 # Issue 5437: [with patch; needs review] pickle jar -- make it run through in order

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5437

 Original creator: was